BrunoMazorra/Paper-Summary/README.md

 </p>

 In general, XGBoost gets better metrics, except precision in some cases.
 Also, metrics of the first hour are lower than those of the last.
 Our algorithm obtains a very high accuracy even in the first hours.
 However, the precision, recall and f1-score are lower than in Activity based Method.
 In the best of cases, i.e. 20 hours after the creation of the pool, our best algorithm obtains a recall of 0.789.
 This could indicate that while malicious tokens are easily detectable in the first few hours, non-malicious tokens require more time.
-On the other hand, the precision remains quite high compared to the recall.
-This implies that, although the algorithms do not have a strong ability to detect non-malicious tokens, once they predict that one of them is non-malicious, it is very likely to be the case.

 #### Unicrypt Results